University certificate

 4.1.3.
 Effects of Pregnancy on Epilepsy

 4.1.5.
-Newborns of Epileptic Mothers: Malformations and Congenital Anomalies
+Neonates Born to Epileptic Mothers: Malformations and Congenital Anomalies

 4.2.
 Multiple Sclerosis (MS)